KwonNayeon/vehicle-image-classification-summary/troubleshooting.en.md

 ## 4. **Class Omission Due to Subsampling**
 - **Issue:** Reducing the dataset to 10,000 images (from 33,137 images across 396 classes) resulted in **missing class predictions** during evaluation.
 - **Sampling Details:**
-  - Performed **random sampling** with a target of at least **20 images per class**, where possible.
+  - Performed **random sampling** with a target of at least **20 images per class**.
   - Conducted **noise image removal** for quality control prior to training.
 - **Root Cause:**
-  - Random sampling led to **class imbalance and occasional omissions**.
+  - Random sampling included exactly **20 images per class**.
-  - As a result, the model produced **no outputs for certain classes** it hadn't seen during training.
+  - However, the model produced **no outputs for certain classes**, likely due to **insufficient feature learning** or **suppression during inference**.
 - **Outcome:**
-  - Implemented logic to **automatically detect and handle missing class predictions** in `submission.csv`.
-  - Missing predictions were filled with zeroes to match submission format requirements.
-  - Due to GPU and time limitations, training continued on the sampled dataset.
+  - Since some classes were missing from model predictions, zeroes were inserted for those classes to comply with the required submission format.

 ---